kostasdak/go-arp-scan-sniff/README.md

   -filter string
         Packet filter for capture, e.g. arp / all (default "arp") -iface int
-        Override the automatic network card, choose a specific interface from the list (default -1) -limit int
+        Choose a specific interface from the list of network interfaces (default -1) -limit int
         Limit the amount of captured packets, use it in busy networks with -mac filter -mac string